chipmuenk/pyfda/docs/source/manual/input_coeffs.rst

-More info on fixpoint arithmetics can be found under :ref:`man_fixpoint_specs`.
+More info on fixpoint arithmetics can be found under :ref:`man_fixpoint_arithmetics`.

 Development
 -----------